 Storage And Handling

-XTAMPZA ER capsules are supplied in 100-count bottles with a child-resistant closure as follows:
+XTAMPZA ER capsules are supplied in 100-count bottles with a child-resistant closure and as a hospital unit dose package with 10 individually blistered capsules per card; two cards per carton as follows:

 Store at 25°C (77°F); excursions permitted between 15°-30°C (59°-86°F) [see USP Controlled Room Temperature].